 The Logitech G Pro X Wireless gaming headset is strictly what it sounds like: A wireless version of the G Pro X headset.
 It offers strong audio performance with good directional imaging with its simulated surround sound and features a microphone loaded with customization options for getting just the proper sound signature you would like from it.

-If you would like bigger the same experience, except for a touch less money, the Razer BlackShark V2 has almost identical features to the G Pro X, with best in school isolation, more accurate sound, and an easier build else.
+If you would like bigger the same experience, except for a touch less money, the Razer BlackShark V2 has almost identical features to the G Pro X, with the best in-school isolation, more accurate sound, and an easier build else.

 If you’re just within the marketplace for an easy stereo headset, something just like the HyperX Cloud Alpha or Fnatic React headsets will serve you well.